Pauloguilhermepp/5954022-ComputerGraphicsProject/README.md

   - `Spacebar`: Move upward.
   - `\`: Move downward.

 - **Mouse**: You can change the camera's direction using the mouse.
 Move the mouse to look around.
-Clicking the left mouse button allows you to interact with objects in the simulation.
+Using mouse scrolling you can make your movements faster or slower.

 - **Simulation Speed**: You can adjust the simulation speed using the arrow keys. `Up` increases the speed, and `Down` decreases it.

 - **Pause Simulation**: Press the `Enter` key to pause and resume the simulation.

 - **Change Field of View (FOV)**: You can adjust the field of view using the `+` and `-` keys.

+- **Display Reference Curves**: Press `b` to stop showing the Bézier curve and again to undo it.
+Do the same the `g` for a analogue mechanics with the grid.

 - **Finish the simulation**: You can finish the simulation by pressing: `Alt + F4`.